josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 # Deprecated APIs and features

 Angular strives to balance innovation and stability.
-Sometimes, APIs and features become obsolete and need to be removed or replaced so that Angular can stay current with new best practices, changing dependencies, or changes in the \(web\) platform itself.
+Sometimes, APIs and features become obsolete and need to be removed or replaced so that Angular can stay current with new best practices, changing dependencies, or changes in the \(web\) platform.

 To make these transitions as easy as possible, we deprecate APIs and features for a period of time before removing them.
 This gives you time to update your applications to the latest APIs and best practices.